RachelBirdy/revolution-counter/README.md

 Requirements
 ------------
 This is currently written exclusive for a Raspberry Pi 4 and needs modification for compatibility with other systems.
+This branch requires ncurses!
+On debian based systems, run `sudo apt install libncurses-dev`

+On other systems you're on your own

 Installation
 ------------